nCounter Knowledge Base: Assays & Applications

 The use of a Speedvac is another option for concentrating RNA samples.
 After evaporation, the sample can be re-suspended in the appropriate volume, though whatever impurities were in the original sample will also be concentrated within the final sample.
 This method would therefore only be recommended for samples with high purity specs (260/280 and 260/230 ratios of 1.8 to 2.2), or for samples intended for use in any of the nCounter enzyme-free assays (that is, neither the miRNA assay nor any assay that includes a pre-amplification step).

-The goal of using a spike-in oligo with your miRNA panel is to introduce a known constant across all samples.
-This internal control can account for differences in counts that would arise solely from small variations in purification efficiency from sample to sample.
-Generally, spike-ins are not required if already using a robust normalization strategy such as the top 100 method as we recommend for samples consisting of tissues or cells.
+The goal of using a spike-in oligo in the microRNA assay is to introduce a potential target(s) which may be used in normalization.
+This optional internal control can account for differences in counts that would arise solely from small variations in purification efficiency from sample to sample.
+Generally, spike-ins are not required if already using a robust normalization strategy, such as the top 100 method as we recommend for samples consisting of tissues or cells.

 All of our miRNA CodeSets are ready for you to add spike-ins, since the spike-in Reporter probes are automatically included in all CodeSets.
 If you do not add spike-ins, these reporter probes simply do not detect any target sequences and will appear as having no counts upon analysis.
-If you wish to add spike-ins, refer to this link, and under “Product Information”, select the Gene List Excel file for the appropriate panel, and scroll to the bottom to see a list of spike-in sequences.
-Simply order the oligos that match the spike in Reporters.
+If you wish to add spike-ins, refer to the Gene List Excel file for the particular panel, and scroll to the bottom to see a list of spike-in sequences.
+Simply order the oligos that match the spike-in target sequence from the panel specific gene list.

-When performing the spike-in experiment, add the spike in oligos after lysis, but before purification and extraction.
-Please refer to our tech note here under “Support Documents” for more details.
+When performing the spike-in experiment, add the spike-in oligos after lysis, but before purification and extraction.
+Please refer to the assay user manuals and related Tech Notes in NanoString University (https://university.nanostring.com/tech-note-mirna-expression-analysis-in-plasmaserum-samples and https://university.nanostring.com/ncounter-microrna-expression-data-analysis-guidelines).

-If the volume is low, but not gone, then the evaporation was slow enough that the hybridization itself had time to occur.
+If the volume is reduced but not eliminated, it can still be run.
+If there is nothing left but thick residue or crust, then the assay cannot be run.
+(If the volume is low, but not gone, then the evaporation was slow enough that the hybridization itself had time to occur.
 Before the sample is drawn out of the tubes, buffer is added by the Prep Station, and then the sample is used.
-This buffer addition will reinstate the necessary sample volume for successful purification.
+This buffer addition will reinstate the necessary sample volume for successful purification, so there is no need to make up the lost volume manually.)

 If 50% or more of the sample is above roughly 200 nt fragment length, you can load slightly more RNA as a standard assay (150 instead of 100 ng total RNA) and get very similar raw counts.
 Once that fraction drops below 50%, you’ll need to add increasing amounts of RNA to get equivalent counts to a fresh frozen sample.
-There are ways to precisely calculate exactly how much one should add given a certain fragmentation level, but some educated guessing based on RNA fragmentation traces will also work:
+Refer to the assay manuals in NanoString University to learn more about adjusting nCounter assay input for degraded FFPE samples.

 Typically, we recommend 100ng of input for FFPE-derived miRNA samples since the smaller targets from degraded samples generally have much less degradation than the larger rRNA and mRNAs.
 For extreme cases of degradation, one might need to increase input, but in most cases, it isn’t necessary.
 Most users can use the same input amount as fresh samples and then adjust if needed after the first cartridge.